jak713/task_tracker/README.md

 - Frontend: Simple HTML/CSS, with the caveat that HTML forms can only do GET and POST requests natively.
 - Implement unit tests --> pytest and pytest-flask
 - Store data in a database --> sqlite
-- Include validation and error handling --> Validation for required fields, error handling for invalid data formats.
+- Include validation and error handling --> Prevention of injection attacks via input sanitisation
 - Document API endpoints --> See above.

-Some added features:
-- Task creation, completion, and deletion
-- Colour-coding for deadline tracking (orange = approaching, red = overdue)

 ## How to run the application
 1. Clone the repository